Kawasaki Ninja H2: H2

-Cycle World recorded a 1/4-mile time of 9.62 sec. @ 152.01 mph with a 0 to 60 mph acceleration at 2.6 seconds and a top speed of 183 mph.
+Cycle World recorded a 1/4-mile time of 9.62 seconds at 152.01 mph, with a 0 to 60 mph (97 km/h) acceleration time of 2.6 seconds and a top speed of 183 mph.
 Kent Kunitsugu, editor for Sport Rider magazine, competing in a land-speed racing event in Mojave, California at the Mojave Air and Space Port airfield in the Mojave Magnum land-speed racing, took a Ninja H2 with just a few bolt-on performance parts adding over 70 horsepower and achieved a top speed of 226.9 mph.

 On August 12, 2018, rider Shigeru Yamashita, with an unofficial team of Kawasaki employees (known as Team 38), set a 202.743 mph speed record in the Southern California Timing Association (SCTA) P-PB 1000 class for under-1,000 cc displacement production supercharged motorcycles with limited modifications at the Bonneville Speedway.
 On August 15, Yamashita broke his own record with a new speed of 209.442 mph.